simonmichael/hledger_site/src/install.md

 set LC_ALL=C.UTF-8
 set LANG=C.UTF-8
 ```
+-->

-**On most unix systems:**
+**On most unix systems**

-When your hledger data contains non-ASCII characters (as is usually the case),
-the `LANG` environment variable must be set to a suitable locale to ensure hledger can decode the text,
+The `LANG` environment variable should be set to a suitable locale.
-preventing error messages like "*invalid byte sequence*" or "*mkTextEncoding: invalid argument*".
-(This applies to the Haskell build tools like GHC, cabal and stack, as well.)

-We most often recommend the UTF-8 text encoding.
-Check that your `LANG` variable mentions UTF-8, and if not, change it.
+Eg if your data is UTF-8 encoded, check that your `LANG` variable mentions UTF-8, and if not, change it.
 Eg:

 ```cli
 $ echo $LANG